Autism Providers Who Accept Medi-Cal

 What if my doctor says no?

 If your doctor tells you that this is not a covered benefit, or that you need to obtain speech or OT through your school district, they are wrong!
-Ask them to put this denial in writing for you so that you can appeal it to the health plan and the Department of Managed Health Care.
+Show them the All Plan Letter mentioned above.
+If they still refuse, ask them to put this denial in writing for you so that you can appeal it to the health plan and the Department of Managed Health Care.
 You should also send a formal written request for services to your health plan.
 We have created a sample letter to request service.

 What if my doctor says yes, but I never hear from the health plan?